learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Summary

-In this lab, we performed a quick comparison between calculating a dot product in numpy vs python built in function.
-We saw that Numpy is computationally much more efficient that Python code due to highly sophisticated implementation of Numpy source code.
-You are encouraged to always perform such tests to fully appreciate the use of an additional library in Python.
+In this lab, you performed a quick comparison between calculating a dot product in Numpy vs Python built in function.
+You saw that Numpy is computationally much more efficient that Python code because of the sophisticated implementation of Numpy source code.
+You're encouraged to always perform time tests to fully appreciate the use of an additional library in Python.